Crazy Canyon Journal

 in How-to

-If your cabin isn’t your primary residence, you should consider cabin security.
+If your cabin isn’t your primary residence, you should consider a few extra safety and security measures.
 Why?
-Case in point: the North Pond Hermit.
-For nearly 30 years, he lived a life of solitude in Central Maine.
+Ever heard of the North Pond Hermit?
+For nearly 30 years, he lived a solitary life in Central Maine.
 One of his many secrets to survival was breaking into seasonal cabins to steal food, propane, and books.
 Victimless crime?
 Maybe.
 Harmless?
-Hell no. It’s downright freaky to have your home broken into—vacation cabin or primary residence.
+Hell no. It’s downright freaky to have your home broken into—whether it’s a vacation cabin or a primary residence.
 No matter where your home away from home might be, here are five easy things you can do to keep the tweakers, thieves, and nosy neighbors out of your business.

 We don’t use the cabin as much as I’d like.
 But when we do go there, we keep the place looking nice.
-Rather than let the weeds take over, we mow and weed-eat, blow debris off the roof and make the area appear as if someone lives there all the time.
+Rather than let the weeds take over, we mow and weed-eat, blow debris off the roof, and make the area appear as if someone always lives there.
 These things aren’t just for aesthetics either.
 A few years ago, a massive forest fire burned within a quarter-mile of the place.
 A stray ember could have easily ignited duff on the roof or an overgrown patch of dead grass.
+Mowing and managing debris is crucial for curb appeal and creating defensible space around your cabin to protect it from fire.

 A clean cabin on the outside is one way to keep the two-legged intruders away, and a clean cabin on the inside keeps the four-legged intruders out.
 The area around our cabin is a wild place.
 It’s full of skunks, foxes, deer, wolves, black and grizzly bears, and lions.
 But the only issues we’ve ever had were with the tiny variety—mice and pack rats.
-It’s an ongoing battle, but I think we’re holding our own.
+It’s an ongoing battle, but we’re holding our own.
 The five-gallon bucket mouse trap tally is in the triple digits, and I’ve used enough spray foam to choke a goat.
 Sweeping up any food after every visit helps, too.
+If you ever want to know what a bad mouse problem looks like, just rent a Forest Service cabin in winter.

 Related Posts